Chart Color Schemes

 Liberty Grove demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Liberty Grove's educational attainment is notably higher than national and state averages.
-55.6% of residents aged 15+ have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications (17.9%) and graduate diplomas (3.6%).
-Vocational pathways account for 19.6%, with advanced diplomas at 10.4% and certificates at 9.2%.
+Liberty Grove's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 55.6% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This advantage is evident in various qualification types: bachelor degrees are most common at 34.1%, followed by postgraduate qualifications (17.9%) and graduate diplomas (3.6%).
+Vocational pathways account for 19.6% of qualifications, with advanced diplomas at 10.4% and certificates at 9.2%.

 Educational participation is high, with 32.1% of residents currently enrolled in formal education.
-This includes 9.9% in primary, 7.5% in tertiary, and 6.9% in secondary education.
-Educational facilities may be located outside Liberty Grove's immediate boundaries, requiring families to access schools in neighboring areas.
+This includes 9.9% in primary education, 7.5% in tertiary education, and 6.9% pursuing secondary education.

 Frequently Asked Questions - Education